Professional and Continuing Education Frequently Asked Questions

 You can register at any time and you will have nine months from the time of registration to complete your course.
 Completed course work is submitted electronically through your student account.

-- Please visit the following page for technical requirements information.
+- Please visit the technical requirements page for information.

+Transcripts can be ordered online via your student account.
 Transcripts are $15 each ($25 for International Business Transcripts).
-For more detailed information, please check out Student Transcript Request page.
+For more detailed information, please visit the Student Transcript Request page.

 - Independent Study